Real Estate Investment Banking

 SREA is a real estate investment banking boutique.
 We identify, structure, and execute portfolio restructurings for credit unions and community banks — converting non-earning real estate into productive capital.

-Capital locked in owned real estate across credit unions and community banks
+Estimated market value of owned real estate across credit unions and community banks

 9,000+